palermog/Data-Analysis-Project-Template/reproducibility.md

 ## Binderizing in python

-The steps for preparing your project for binderization are similar to in
-R. The steps involve: \* Preparing a compendium, either by hand or with the aid of a software package. \* Initializing a git repository, either in the command line using `git` or with a package like `GitPython`. \* Creating files that tell binder how to build a virtual environment from your repository, in the case of python a `requirements.txt` file.
+  * Preparing a compendium, either by hand or with the aid of a software package.
+  * Initializing a git repository, either in the command line using `git` or with a package like `GitPython`.
+  * Creating files that tell binder how to build a virtual environment from your repository, in the case of python a `requirements.txt` file.
 There are solutions, depending on your package manager (e.g., conda or pip) for generating these automatically from the packages installed in your environment.
-For conda environments, Binder uses the `environment.yml` requirements file described in the above tutorial. \* Creating a GH repository from your local repository. \* Loading the GH repo in Binder, whether through a link in your README or by copy/pasting the repo URL on mybinder.org.
+For conda environments, Binder uses the `environment.yml` requirements file described in the above tutorial.
+  * Creating a GH repository from your local repository.
+  * Loading the GH repo in Binder, whether through a link in your README or by copy/pasting the repo URL on mybinder.org.

 [This
 tutorial](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html)